Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?

-To model Lichtenberg's cost distribution, we first estimate the parameter~$\Psi$.
+To model \lichtenberg{}'s cost distribution, we first estimate the parameter~$\Psi$.
 Since the cluster comprises multiple partitions built with different hardware generations, whose operational lifetimes typically overlap by a few years, we assume a yearly average for hardware procurement costs.
 In addition to hardware costs, we account for expenses related to the building infrastructure and cooling systems, which are long-term investments spanning multiple cluster generations.
 The sum of these components constitutes our estimate of the fixed costs.
-By dividing the fixed costs by the average annual electricity expenditure, we obtain an estimated cost distribution coefficient of approximately $\Psi_{LB} \approx 2$, independent of $T$ and $P$.
+By dividing the fixed costs by the average annual electricity expenditure, we obtain an estimated cost distribution coefficient of approximately $\Psi_{LB} \approx 2$, independent of $T$ and $C$.

-In a next step, we need to model the fluctuations in electricity prices using the price model described in \cref{sec:model}.
-Although, in reality, Lichtenberg currently draws power on a fixed-price contract, we assume here that its energy costs would be determined by Germany's spot-market electricity prices.
-Thus, we use the historic spot-market prices from 2024 (data source: SMARD~\cite{SMARD}) with varying sampling intervals different timescales to model price fluctuations on different time scales.
-For all possible values of $x \in (0; 1)$, we compute the factor $k$ as described in \cref{eq:threshold,eq:phigh-plow,eq:k,eq:phigh-as-function,eq:plow-as-function}, giving us a set of $(k, x)$-pairs that describe the price variability of $p_{1...n}$:
+We need to model the fluctuations in electricity prices using the price model described in \cref{sec:model}.
+Although in reality, \lichtenberg{} currently draws power on a fixed-price contract, we assume here that its energy costs would be determined by Germany's spot-market electricity prices.
+Thus, we use the historical day-ahead prices from 2024 (data source: SMARD~\cite{SMARD}) with varying sampling intervals and different time scales to model price fluctuations on different time scales.
+For all possible values of $x \in (0; 1)$, we compute the factor $k$ as described in \cref{eq:threshold,eq:phigh-plow,eq:k,eq:phigh-as-function,eq:plow-as-function}, giving us a set of $(k, x)$-pairs that describe the \textit{price variability} $PV$ of $p_{1...n}$:

-The resulting set can then be plotted at a \textit{k-x line} for electricity prices sampled using different intervals, as depicted in \cref{fig:kx}.
+The resulting set can then be plotted as a \textit{k-x line} for electricity prices sampled using different intervals, as depicted in \cref{fig:kx}.

 For weekly price samples, $k$ does not exceed $k_{LB} = 3$ for all $x$.
-Thus, the model predicts that temporary shutdowns that last around 7 days are never beneficial, independent of the chosen threshold price.
+Thus, the model predicts that temporary shutdowns lasting about 7 days are never beneficial, regardless of the chosen threshold price.
 However, the picture is different on shorter time scales.
-Using 1 hour as the sampling interval, the k-x-line leaves the beneficial zone at $x_{BE} = 3.32\%$, indicating that shutting down the system up to $3.32\%$ of the time would be beneficial.
+Using one hour as the sampling interval, the k-x-line leaves the beneficial zone at $x_{BE} = 3.32\%$, indicating that shutting down the system up to $3.32\%$ of the time would be beneficial.

-In a next step, we can use our model to estimate the ideal value for $x$, i.e., the optimal fraction of time that the system should be shut of to optimize cost efficiency:
+In the next step, we can use our model to estimate the ideal value for $x$, i.e., the optimal fraction of time that the system should be turned off to minimize CPC: